Padangbai

 In areas battered by the currents the Coral growth is stunted, but still healthy and full of life.
 In the more sheltered areas the Corals can

-Important to know is that the water can be uncomfortably cold and the water temperature might even drop beneath the 20°C
+Important to know is that the water can be uncomfortably cold and it might even drop beneath the 20°C

 (normal temp. is 28°C) in a thermo cline!!